 Spend your money!
 If you know you're leaving the country and have a pocketful of change, spend it on whatever you can.
 Hit up the 7-11 for snacks before you head to the airport or buy yourself some lunch before you head to the airport gate.

 If you don't have that much cash on you, you likely won't be able to exchange it so you might as well get a treat before you take off on your long flight.

 A friend of mine came home from a trip to Thailand and realized she had quite a bit of Thai baht hiding in her wallet.
 Bummer, right?
 She was able to get in touch with people who were leaving for Thailand with ILP in just a couple weeks and traded Baht for US dollars in person, without needing to fuss with a bank.
 Score, for no exchange fees!

 If you're an ILP volunteer coming home from one of our countries, you'll be able to post on the Facebook page for your country and see if any future ILP volunteers want to trade you for US dollars.
 It'll be a win-win; you'll get rid of your foreign currency, and they'll be ready for life abroad.

 Clear as mud?
 Basically, it just pays to do a little research.
 You can definitely figure out the local exchange rate at the ATM/Bank you use while abroad and you can email home to figure out what your bank will charge you.
 Sometimes the difference is about the same, but sometimes, it’s better to exchange it while you’re abroad.
 Just do some poking around so you can do the best deal.

-And for anyone looking to make travel more affordable in the first place, how about becoming a volunteer with International Language Programs?
-ILP sends volunteers to countries all over the world for a whole semester and as always, your program fee includes your airfare, meals, housing, visa and culture classes!
-For help fundraising for a semester abroad, just click that button below!
+And for anyone looking to make travel more affordable in the first place, we can help you out.
+Come volunteer with International Language Programs!
+ILP sends volunteers to countries all over the world for a whole semester and as always, your program fee includes your airfare, meals, housing, visa and culture classes!.